History of Seal Island False Bay

 In 1893 the government of the Cape Colony gave seals their first legal protection in southern Africa, when sealing without a permit was prohibited.
 Seals were however, still commercially hunted in South Africa until as recently as 1990.

-Despite their continued exploitation, the seal population at the island has steadily increased from the war years until the present.
-With current population estimates in excess of 75 000 seals, Seal Island False Bay is now host to one of the largest breeding colonies of Cape Fur Seals in the Western Cape.
+Despite their continued exploitation, the seal population at the island has steadily increased from the war years until the present, with current population estimates in excess of 70 000 seals during the pupping season.

 Sharks at Seal Island